-US stocks poised to trade in a tight range
+US stocks slip as investors digest quarterly reports

 Advertisement

+Official Chinese data published early Tuesday showed factory activity in the world's second-largest economy showed a sharp drop in April, missing analyst expectations.

+Investors monitored on U.S.-China trade talks, especially after Treasury Secretary Steven Mnuchin said Monday that a deal could be reached in the next few weeks.

 Crude oil prices surged, raising the specter of inflation, heretofore a non-issue for investors, despite the strong U.S. economy.
-West Texas Intermediate, the benchmark U.S. crude oil jumped 1.42 percent to $64.40 per 42-gallon barrel.
+West Texas Intermediate, the benchmark U.S. crude oil rose about 1 percent to $64.02 per 42-gallon barrel.

-Investors kept watch on U.S.-China trade talks, especially after Treasury Secretary Steven Mnuchin said Monday that a deal could be reached in the next few weeks.

-The Federal Reserve's interest rate-setting committee was scheduled to begin a two-day meeting.
+The Federal Reserve's interest rate-setting committee began a two-day meeting.
 Wall Street does not expect the central bank to make any changes to interest rates.

 |Ticker